-Disability Accommodations and Success Strategies Altshuler Learning Enhancement Center
+Disability Accommodations and Success Strategies

+Altshuler Learning Enhancement Center

-- a.
-Description of the process for establishing eligibility for services and documentation guidelines. - b.
-Listings of the various on- and off-campus resources. - c.
-Discussions of transitioning to postsecondary education. - d.
+- 1. Description of the process for establishing eligibility for services and documentation guidelines. - 2.
+Listings of the various on- and off-campus resources. - 3.
+Discussions of transitioning to postsecondary education. - 4.
 Tips for faculty on teaching and making accommodations.